wkumler/mzsql/README.md

 together, allowing for rapid searches across every file simultaneously.
 Without this, MS datasets increase linearly in time with the number of files in the dataset as each file is looped over one at a time.

+### Can store processed data alongside

+After chromatographic peakpicking or compound identification has been performed, the resulting peak list (start_rt, end_rt, mean_mz, area, etc.) can be stored as an additional table in the database.
+Not only does this make it easy to share all the data (often a single .sql file or database connection instead of multiple mzMLs and CSVs), but it also allows for powerful join operations between the raw and processed data that enable rapid extraction of the individual data points that compose a chromatographic peak.
+Additionally, metadata or corrected retention times similarly benefit from simple and powerful joins that minimize memory usage.

 ### Established as an industry standard